13 Easy Vegetables to Direct Sow

 This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.
 As an Amazon Associate I earn from qualifying purchases.

-To direct sow your seeds just means to plant your seeds outdoors in the garden where it will grow instead of starting the seeds indoors in containers under lights.
+To direct sow your seeds just means to plant your seeds outdoors in the garden where they will grow instead of starting the seeds indoors in containers under lights.

 Direct Sowing Methods